V. O. Chidambaram Pillai: Companies and institutions

 In the beginning, the Company owned no ships, instead leasing them from Shawline Steamers Company.
 The B.I.S.N.C. pressured Shawline Steamers to cancel the lease; in response, Chidambaram Pillai leased a single large freighter from Sri Lanka.
 Realizing the need for the Swadeshi Steam Navigation Company to own its own vessels, Chidambaram Pillai travelled around India selling shares in the company to raise capital.
 He vowed, "I will come back with ships.
 Otherwise I will perish in the sea".
 He managed to secure sufficient funds to purchase the company's first ship, the S.S.
 Gallia; shortly afterwards, they were able to acquire the S.S.
 Lavo from France.
 In response to the new competition, the B.I.S.N.C. reduced the fare per trip to Re.1 (16 annas) per head.
 The S.S.N.C responded by offering a fare of Re.0.5 (8 Annas).
 The British company went further by offering a free trip to the passengers with a free umbrella; however, nationalist sentiment meant that the free service was underused.
 The B.I.S.N.C. attempted to buy out Chidambaram, but he refused the deal.
 The ships commenced regular service between Tuticorin and Colombo (Sri Lanka) against opposition from British traders and the Imperial Government.

 Coral Mill strike

 On 23 February 1908 Chidambaram Pillai gave a speech at Thoothukudi, encouraging the workers at Coral Mill (now part of Madura Coats) to protest against their low wages and harsh working conditions.
-Four days later, the workers of the Coral Mill went on strike lead by Subramanya Siva and Chidambaram himself.
+Four days later, the workers of the Coral Mill went on strike led by Subramanya Siva and Chidambaram himself.
 Their demands included incremental earnings, weekly holidays and other leave facilities.

 Chidambaram ensured the strike was widely publicised, and it quickly gained popular support.
 On 6 March the head clerk Subramanya Pillai met Chidambaram and said that the management was ready to concede their demands.
 Chidambaram went with 50 workers and met the managers, who agreed to increase the wages, to reduce the working hours and to give leave on Sundays.
 The workers went back after a nine-day strike.
 The outcome of the strike encouraged the workers of other European companies, who also gained increased wages and better treatment.
 Sri Aurobindo appreciated Chidambaram and Siva for the unequalled skill and courage with which the fight was conducted in his Vande Mataram daily on 13 March 1908.